lbenning/Knapsack/README.md

 ## Overview

-* This is a project that applies genetic algorithms to the 0/1 Knapsack problem, a
-* hard problem in combinatorial optimization.
+* This is a project that applies genetic algorithms to the 0/1 Knapsack problem, a hard problem in combinatorial optimization.

 ## Running

-* The project contains two different simulations that can be ran.
+* There are two different simulations that can be ran.

 1. The first simulation benchmarks three genetic algorithms against the Knapsack Polynomial-Time Approximation Scheme (PTAS).